Lysakb/HR_system/README.md

 ## HR management system

-### This is an API to manage employees in the organization.
+This is a simple API to manage employees in the organization.

+1. create a user with admin role.
+2. Only admin users can add other employees with role = 'staff' and 'HOD'.